isomerpages/moe-nyjc-ecg/_careers/Personal Branding/Why build a personal brand?.md

 It is wise to maintain a&nbsp;&nbsp;positive online presence.</p>
 </li>
 <li>
-<p>Also, with the advent of the <a href="https://www.nyjcecg.com/future-of-jobs" class="wixui-rich-text__text" rel="noopener noreferrer nofollow" target="_self"><u>gig economy</u></a>,
+<p>Also, with the advent of the gig economy, building a personal brand becomes
-building a personal brand becomes fundamental.
+fundamental.
 In the gig economy, a strong&nbsp;personal brand&nbsp;is the only thing that individuals can take with them between jobs.&nbsp;An individual can take control of and actively build their brand, so that even if they suffer setbacks in their career, their personal brand can survive.&nbsp;</p>
 </li>
 </ul>
 <h4>Your online presence becomes a positive one, by intention</h4>